-For nearly 30 years, the Center for Reproductive Rights has secured court rulings that have fundamentally transformed the landscape of reproductive health and rights for people around the world.
+For 30 years, the Center for Reproductive Rights has secured court rulings that have fundamentally transformed the landscape of reproductive health and rights for people around the world.

 Since its founding in 1992, the Center has shaped legal precedent on reproductive rights through victories in regional, federal and local courts around the world, as well at the United Nations, and has been involved in every major U.S. Supreme Court abortion case.

 Below are some of the Center’s landmark victories.
 (Cases appear in reverse chronological order.)

 Planned Parenthood South Atlantic v.
 State of South Carolina, et al. (2023)

 The South Carolina Supreme Court agreed with arguments brought by the Center and its partners that a ban on abortion at six weeks violates the state constitution’s guarantee to the right to privacy.
 The ruling affirms abortion as a protected privacy right under the state’s constitution, and it allows doctors to continue providing abortion care to patients beyond the earliest stages of pregnancy.
 Read more about the ruling here.

 Case background: Planned Parenthood South Atlantic v.
 State of South Carolina, et al.

 Legal and Human Rights Centre and Center for Reproductive Rights v.
 United Republic of Tanzania (2022)